rubenrabb01/Modeling-MacFish-database/Horizontal range (II) (Imputed TS data).md

   - Day length
 - Weekly temporal trends are not accounted for by in the models

+**IMPORTANT NOTE:**  This data using the complete time series inserts rows for missing daily values and, for each individual, replace missing values using LOCF (Last Observation Carried Forward).
+However, The imputation of missing cases for variables like _day_length_ adds values that do not correspond to the actual dates matching rows of this variable.
+For example, if 1-Jun corresponds a day_length 0f 14 and there are missing dates after this, next days to 1-Jun could share the exact value of 4 for day_length but not from a specific date in which day_length should be higher and the added value continues to be 14.

 ## 1. Classification of variables using Random Forest

 With the inclusion of new variables we want to classify them based on their importance for which we use a ML recursive partitioning method such as Random Forest.
 The aims are: